Joe Biden Accepts US Democratic Presidential Nomination

-Joe Biden, after nearly a half-century on the American political scene, on Thursday night accepted the Democratic nomination to run for U.S president in the November 3 election, telling Americans it was time to oust Republican President Donald Trump after one term in the White House.
+Joe Biden, after nearly a half-century on the American political scene, Thursday night accepted the Democratic nomination to seek the U.S presidency in the November 3 election, telling Americans it was time to oust Republican President Donald Trump after one term in the White House.

-“United we can and will overcome this season of darkness,” Biden declared as the United States faces an unchecked coronavirus pandemic and millions of workers have lost their jobs.
+“United we can, and will, overcome this season of darkness in America,” Biden declared as the United States faces the unrelenting coronavirus pandemic and millions of workers have lost their jobs.
+“We will choose hope over fear, facts over fiction, fairness over privilege."

 “After all this time,” Biden said, “this president still doesn’t have a plan” to fight the pandemic.
-“He failed to protect America … and that is unforgivable.”
+“He failed to protect America.
+And, my fellow Americans, that is unforgivable.”

-Biden’s speech, from an event center in his hometown of Wilmington, Delaware, is coming on the fourth and final night of the virtual Democratic National Convention, a collection of taped and live presentations extolling Biden and assailing Trump’s 3½-year presidency.
+Biden’s speech, from an event center in his hometown of Wilmington, Delaware, came on the fourth and final night of the virtual Democratic National Convention, a collection of taped and live presentations extolling Biden and assailing Trump’s presidency.

 Trump and Republicans will have a rejoinder at their virtual four-day national convention starting Monday.
 But Trump, in a visit Thursday to Old Forge, Pennsylvania, near Biden’s boyhood home of Scranton, forecast the coming Republican attacks.